dzaporozhets/six/README.markdown

-## Six - is a authorization gem for ruby!
+## Six - is a ultra simple authorization gem for ruby!

 ### Installation